Registered Prenatal Yoga Teacher (RPYT) Certification

 2. Observation and tracking of five prenatal and postnatal yoga classes (these classes are in addition to those required for the Practicum and are paid for separately either at 8 Limbs or the studio of your choice)

-3. Passing Grade on Take Home Test
+3. Passing Grade of 75% or greater on Take Home Test

-4. Passing Grade on Video Teaching Test
+4. Passing Grade of 75% or greater on Video Teaching Test

 Participants who complete all requirements will receive a Certificate of Completion from 8 Limbs Yoga Centers.
 They can then submit this Certificate to Yoga Alliance to receive RPYT status.